-2. Master – slave architecture vs. Diasy chaining – Adaptiva OneSite contains a modern zero-impact P2P design.
+2. Master-slave architecture vs. Daisy-chaining – Adaptiva OneSite contains a modern zero-impact P2P design.
 All Adaptiva clients arrange themselves in a daisy chain.
-The first client gives content to client 2, which gives it to client 3, and so on.
+The first client gives content to client 2, which provides it with to client 3, and so on.
 This means that each client serves packages to at most one other client at a time.
-It scales infinitely even in very large sites, because it has linear scalability charateristics.
+It scales infinitely even in very large sites because it has linear scalability characteristics.
 In a “Master-slave” architecture, multiple slaves download content from the same master.
-You can imagine what happens to the “Master” machine when multiple clients connect to it and simultaneously start copying files from it.
+You can imagine what happens to the “Master” machine when various clients connect to it and simultaneously start copying files from it.

 Nomad’s actual bandwidth management capabilities seem to be a bit ambiguous.
 According to a post from 1E’s Ed Aldrich, this is how it works:

 Nomad client starts copying files from the DP across the WAN –

 Every 4 seconds, the Nomad client sends a ping across the WAN.
 If pings are taking longer to reach, it reduces the rate of file copying.

 If true, this approach would be crude and ineffective because, by the time PING messages are delayed, the network has already been congested.
 The Adaptiva approach detects network congestion BEFORE it has happened and prevents congestion, rather than reacting to it.